j2labs/brubeck/README.md

         ...
     }

-If you have something more sophisticated in mind, you'll be glad to know `load_jinja2_env` actually returns the template loading function provided by each rendering engine.
+### Custom Rendering

-Swap in whatever rendering engine you like best.
+If you have something else in mind, you'll be glad to know `template_loader` can be any callable that loads a rendering environment.
+Brubeck calls this during initialization and attach the output to `self.template_env`, which you use in your handlers.

 ## Auth